Steak ‘n Shake Garlic Double Steakburger

 • Yeast Nutrients include calcium sulfate and ammonium chloride.

-Cultured Milk and Skim Milk, Water, Cream, Sodium Citrate, Salt, Sodium Phosphate, Sorbic Acid, Citric Acid, Color Added, Acetic Acid, Enzymes, and Soy Lecithin.
+Cultured Milk and Skim Milk, Water, Cream, Sodium Citrate, Salt, Sodium Phosphate, Sorbic Acid, Citric Acid, Color Added, Acetic Acid, Enzymes, Soy Lecithin

-Tomato Concentrate made from Red Ripe Tomatoes, Distilled Vinegar, High Fructose Corn Syrup, Corn Syrup, Salt, Spice, Onion Powder, and Natural Flavorings.
+Tomato Concentrate made from Red Ripe Tomatoes, Distilled Vinegar, High Fructose Corn Syrup, Corn Syrup, Salt, Spice, Onion Powder, Natural Flavorings

-Water, Soybean Oil, High Fructose Corn Syrup, Distilled Vinegar, Egg Yolks, Modified Corn Starch, Salt, Spice, Xanthan Gum, Potassium Sorbate, Sodium Benzoate, Citric Acid, Calcium Disodium EDTA, Natural and Artificial Flavors, and Yellow 5.
+Water, Soybean Oil, High Fructose Corn Syrup, Distilled Vinegar, Egg Yolks, Modified Corn Starch, Salt, Spice, Xanthan Gum, Potassium Sorbate, Sodium Benzoate, Citric Acid, Calcium Disodium EDTA, Natural and Artificial Flavors, Yellow 5

 Double patty steakburger with cheese and garlic butter with text '730 calories'.

-Check the Ingredients: Jack in the Box Smashed Jack
+Check the ingredients in a Jack in the Box Smashed Jack.

 • Acetic Acid, a carboxylic acid, is commonly used as a sour agent in vinegar, pickled vegetables and sauce.